OumaymaLimeme/Arabic_OCR/README.md

 A computer requires OCR software to perform this task.
 This makes it possible to recover the text in the image of a printed text and save it in a file that can be used in a word processor for enrichment, and stored in a database or on another medium that can be used by a computer system.

-The project consists of:
+The project consists of: \n

-1- Develop a PDF document recognition tool written in Arabic using OCR.
-2- Classify the document according to content by referring to labels
+1- Develop a PDF document recognition tool written in Arabic using OCR. \n 2- Classify the document according to content by referring to labels